 - Length of credit history, 15%: How long have you had these accounts open?

-- Types of credit used, 10%: Do you have a good mix of revolving and installment credit?
+- Types of credit used, 10%: Do you have a good mix of revolving credit and installment loans?

 - New credit, 10%: How many credit inquiries have you had recently?

 If you’re going to build your credit history the right way, you should ensure that you’re doing the right things in each of these categories.
-For example, keeping a low balance on a credit card isn’t going to help you build a positive credit history if are delinquent on other accounts.
+For example, keeping a low balance on a credit card isn’t going to help you build a positive credit history if you’re delinquent on other accounts.

 Now that you’re more familiar with the math involved, here are five things you can do that may help you build a positive credit history.

 Step 1: Check Your Credit Report for Errors